Mike Zunino Player Props: Guardians vs. Yankees

 Mike Zunino At The Plate

-- Zunino is batting .227 with two doubles, a home run and four walks.
+- Zunino has five doubles, a home run and five walks while hitting .320.

-- In three of seven games this season, Zunino has picked up at least one hit, including one game with multiple hits.
+- This year, Zunino has tallied at least one hit in four of eight games (50.0%), and had multiple hits twice.

-- Zunino has an RBI in one game this season, and it was more than one in that game.
+- Zunino has driven in a run in two games this season, with multiple runs batted in once.

-- He has scored in three of seven games (42.9%), including multiple runs twice.
+- In three games this season (37.5%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.